 GoTriangle ACCESS (previously called T-Linx) is a curb-to-curb paratransit service (with a door-to-door option, upon request) provided by GoTriangle for the citizens of Raleigh, Durham and Chapel Hill.
 The service is designed for with disabilities that prevent them from using the GoTriangle fixed-route bus service.

-All GoTriangle vans are wheelchair-accessible and operate for trips between Raleigh, Durham, Chapel Hill, Research Triangle Park (RTP), and the Raleigh-Durham International Airport at a cost of $4.50 per trip.
+All GoTriangle vehicles are wheelchair-accessible and operate for trips between Raleigh, Durham, Chapel Hill, Research Triangle Park (RTP) and the Raleigh-Durham International Airport at a cost of $4.50 per trip.